Animal mummy: Votive offerings

 The vast majority of Egyptian animal mummies were religious offerings.
-If an Egyptian sought a favor from a deity, an offering would be made or purchased, and placed at the appropriate temple of the god.
+If an Egyptian sought a favor from a deity, an offering would be made or purchased, then placed at the appropriate temple.
 Before animal mummification became common, these offerings were usually bronze statues depicting the animals.
-However, eventually a cheaper alternative to bronze statues (i.e., animal mummies) became the most popular form of offering.
-Literally millions of these mummified animals have been discovered throughout Egypt.
-Inspection of these mummies, usually done through CT scans which allow researchers to examine the skeletons of the mummies without damaging the outer wrappings, has suggested that these types of animals were bred for the sole purpose of offerings.
+However, eventually animal mummies—a cheaper alternative to bronze statues—became the most popular form of offering.
+As such, millions of these mummified animals have been discovered throughout Egypt.
+Inspection of those mummies, usually done through CT scans which allow researchers to examine the skeletons of the mummies without damaging the outer wrappings, has suggested that these types of animals were bred for the sole purpose of offerings.
 As the process of animal mummification for the purpose of offerings grew, mummification techniques became progressively less meticulous.
 Studies have revealed many of the large-scale animal offerings to be "fakes" (the wrappings containing only a few bones, feathers, reeds, wood, or pieces of pottery).
-The animals were raised on temple grounds, and then sold to pilgrims or regular citizens.
+The animals were raised on temple grounds and then sold to pilgrims or regular citizens.
 The necks of the animals were often broken, an indication that their sole purpose in life was to be sacrificed as offerings.
 When visiting the temples, Egyptians of the general public would purchase these pre-mummified animals and offer them to the gods.